• Don't miss our webinar: Take Your Omnichannel CX to New Heights: How Spirit Airlines Is Upgrading Self-Service with Agentic AI Watch now -->

 What is OTT Messaging?

-OTT (Over-the-Top) messaging apps—like WhatsApp, Facebook Messenger, and Apple’s iMessage—work over the internet and bypass traditional carriers altogether.
+OTT (Over-the-Top) messaging apps like WhatsApp, Facebook Messenger, and Apple’s iMessage work over the internet and bypass traditional carriers altogether.
 These platforms offer end-to-end encryption, rich media, and global reach, making them a go-to for brands looking to meet customers where they are.

-The Benefits of Rich Messages for Businesses
+Key Features and Benefits of Rich Messages

-Engaging with consumers in more meaningful ways is one of the keys to driving sales and repeat purchases.
 Whether on Apple, WhatsApp, or another channel, rich messaging is one of the best ways of interacting with customers; it’s convenient and powerful enough to help a CX leader rise above their competition.

 Below, we will get into more specifics about the advantages to be had from using rich messaging.